A divided Israel marks 2 years since Oct. 7 attack as war in Gaza grinds on and hostages languish - WTOP News

 Israel vehemently denies the allegations, saying it is waging a lawful war of self-defense and taking extraordinary measures to avoid harming civilians.
 It blames Hamas for the death and destruction in Gaza because the militants are deeply embedded in populated areas.

 Hamas portrayed the Oct.
 7 attack as a response to decades of Israeli land seizures, settlement construction and military occupation.
-But the attack has exacted a catastrophic toll on the Palestinians, whose dream of an independent state appears more distant than ever.
+But the attack has exacted a catastrophic toll on the Palestinians, whose dream of an independent state appears as distant as ever despite recent moves by major Western countries to recognize one.

+Associated Press journalists Areej Hazboun in Tel Aviv, Israel, Wafaa Shurafa in Gaza and Menelaos Hadjicostis in Nicosia, Cyprus, contributed to this report.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war